samathaluca/cloud9-ticketsales/README.md

 [_The Who_5 page project version control](https://github.com/samathaluca/who.git) (5 Commits)

-Initially I  did not grasp how important evidence of version control was but have concentrated on this since grasping how imperative a part of developement this is.
+Initially I  did not grasp how important evidence of version control was but have concentrated on this since grasping how imperative a part of development this is.
 The finished project git commits were numerically names at first -a) because I had not fully understood the number of commits I would be making -b) there was so much development work to be done and code was so rudimentary at first that is was only going to be a referenced unless all the work was lost.